JoKerDii/DS-FAS/docs/notes/questions1.md

   * Simulate from the probability distributions
   * Write code to perform Markov Chain simulation, check for convergence, etc.

   With packages: JAGS, pymc3, etc, we need to

   * specify the model for data
   * specify logistical issues concerning MCMC simulation (starting values, burn-in period, iterations to run after burn-in, etc)

-  To summary model results with the simulated values across all chains after the burn-in iterations:
+  To summarize model results with the simulated values across all chains after the burn-in iterations:

   * Approximate posterior mean and standard deviations of parameters by their sample counterparts.
   * Can compute 95% central posterior intervals from the 2.5% and 97.5% of the sample of simulated values.